Stormancer/Stormancer-sdk-net-unity/README.md

 # Stormancer
-Stormancer's various SDKs
+Stormancer SDKs

-Warning: This repo currently only contains the Unity client for Stormancer v1, which is currently unreleased.
-More clients will follow soon and the code will stabilize when we draw closer to the release of Stormancer version 1.0.
+Warning: This repo currently only contains client libraries for Stormancer v1, which is currently only available privately for testing.

+Contact us at team@stormancer.com to get access to this new (awesome) version.